How many writing tools and software programs do you need to write?

 As for my computer writing tools, I keep it as simple as possible.
 I only need a word processor to write and a plain text editor to keep notes and research material.

-But other tasks come with writing, so I have a small collection of extra writing tools and software to help me.
+But other tasks come with writing, so I have a small collection of extra free writing tools and software to help me.

 However, it’s a far shorter list than it was a few years ago.